Fast Variational Inference for Bayesian Factor Analysis in Single and Multi-Study Settings: Factor Analysis

 where the expectation $\mathbb{E}_{q(\boldsymbol{\theta}_{-m})}\left[\boldsymbol{\eta}(\widetilde{\mathbf{X}}^t,\boldsymbol{\theta})\right]$ is computed giving weight $N/\widetilde N$ to each individual in $\mathcal I(t)$~\citep{hoffman_svi}.
 We call $\widehat{\boldsymbol{\varphi}}_m$ the solution of \eqref{noisy-grad}.
 At each iteration $t$ of the SVI algorithm, the update for the $\{\boldsymbol{\varphi}_m(t)\}$ of the global parameters is obtained as a weighted average of $\widehat{\boldsymbol{\varphi}}_m$ and $\boldsymbol{\varphi}_m{(t-1)}$ at the previous iteration:

 where $\rho_t$ is a \textit{step size} parameter such that $\sum_{t}\rho_t \rightarrow \infty$ and $\sum_{t}\rho_t^2 < \infty$ \citep{robbins_monro}.
 The choice of $\rho_t$ can impact convergence.
-Step sizes which are too large may overweight estimated gradients and lead to unreliable estimates of variational parameter updates for some iterations, while step sizes which are too small may take many iterations to converge.
+Step sizes that are too large may overweight estimated gradients and lead to unreliable estimates of variational parameter updates for some iterations, while step sizes that are too small may take many iterations to converge.
 A typical choice is to define $\rho_t = (t+\tau)^{-\kappa}$, where $\kappa\in(0.5,1]$ is the forgetting rate, which controls how quickly the variational parameters change across several iterations, and $\tau>0$ is the delay, which down-weights early iterations \citep{hoffman_svi}.

-To implement SVI for FA, we reparameterize the global parameters in \eqref{mf-approx-single-study} in terms of the natural parameterization of the exponential family (\tablename~S1 of Supplementary \S A).
+To implement SVI for FA, we reparameterize the global parameters in \eqref{mf-approx-single-study} in terms of the natural parameterization of the exponential family (Supplementary \S A \tablename~S1).
 The details are provided in Algorithm S2 (Supplementary \S A).

-\section{Multi-study Factor Analysis}
+\section{Multi-Study Factor Analysis}

-We extend the two algorithms presented in \secname~\ref{sec:BFA} to the setting where there are $S>1$ datasets measuring the same $P$ variables, using the MSFA \model~\citep{de_vito_bayesian_2021}.
+We extend the two algorithms presented in \S \ref{sec:BFA} to the setting where there are $S>1$ datasets measuring the same $P$ variables, using the MSFA \model~\citep{de_vito_bayesian_2021}.